Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Control variates and PPI: background and strong coupling

 is also a CVE.
 Under the squared loss, we obtain

 where in this case $\widehat\lambda_{\theta,n}=\widehat\lambda_{0,n}$ for all $\theta$.

 Standard asymptotic confidence intervals for PPI and PPI\texttt{++} rely on CLTs for the estimators $\widehat g_{\theta,n}$, $\widehat m_{\theta,n}$ and $\widehat \Delta_{\theta,n}$.
 In contrast, constructing asymptotic confidence sequences requires almost sure approximations by averages of \iid Gaussian variables.
-As the estimators for $g_\theta$, $m_\theta$ and $\Delta_\theta$ are all CVEs, the asymptotic results of \cref{prop:asympcvestimator} and Strassen’s coupling of \cref{prop:strassencvestimator} both apply.
+Since the estimators for $g_\theta$, $m_\theta$ and $\Delta_\theta$ are all CVEs, the asymptotic results of \cref{prop:asympcvestimator} and the KMT coupling of \cref{prop:strassencvestimator} both apply.